leosncz/MinimalistOperatingSystem/README.md

 **MOS**'s meaning is to be fully customizable, from the bootloader to the kernel.</br>
 You can modify **MOS** from itself or from the sources.</br>
 For the moment, **MOS** is designed for the developer, don't download this OS for your grandma.</br>
-There is currenty no OpenGL support, so forget (or develop) the 3D games.
+There is currenty no OpenGL support, so forget (or develop?) the 3D games.